 - Cancer Allied Health (CAH): CAH research is focused on delivering high-quality evidence-based services to our patients, their families and carers.

-- Cancer Experiences Research: This group develops novel, patient-centred strategies and interventions.
+- Department of Health Services Research: This group develops novel, patient-centred strategies and interventions.
 Their research focus is on communication, health literacy, emotional and physical functioning, care coordination, education information, well-being for survival and living well at the end of life.

 - Familial Cancer Centre (FCC): The FCC works with families to investigate hereditary cancer syndromes and how they can better manage their cancer risk.